South Korea will bring home 300 workers detained in massive Hyundai plant raid in Georgia

 Kang, the South Korean presidential chief of staff, said that South Korea will push to review and improve visa systems for those traveling to the U.S. on business trips for investment projects.

-Associated Press writer Seung Min Kim in Washington contributed to this report.
+Associated Press writers Kim Tong-hyung in Seoul and Seung Min Kim in Washington contributed to this report.